 A private tour allows you the opportunity to create a trip customized to your interests, with the convenience and benefits of having a local guide to show you the way.
-No need to worry about traffic, weather, or navigating the route - the driver of your private car will take care of that, while offering you the insider info you can only get on a guided tour.
+No need to worry about traffic, weather, or navigating the route — the driver of your private car or van will take care of that while offering you the insider info you can only get on a guided tour.

 A private tour is another great way to experience Whistler in a day.
 It costs more than a small-group day tour, but if you value flexibility and individual attention, this might be your preferred way to get from Vancouver to Whistler and back.

 There's nothing like a good old-fashioned road trip, and many people opt to rent a car from the city to drive themselves up to Whistler along Highway 99.

 The obvious advantage here is that you can do exactly what you want when you want: you can leave when you want, make stops and detours as you see fit, and hop in your car at any time once you're in Whistler to make side trips.

 However, there are some drawbacks to consider.
 First, if you're going to be traveling from October to April, make sure your rental car has winter tires — it's the law, and you definitely won't want to be caught without them in winter conditions.

 Second, parking in Whistler can get pricey.
 Free parking in peak season is virtually non-existent, and finding an available spot on the weekends can be a challenge.

 Finally, a lot of people find that once they're in Whistler, they don't actually need a car, especially if they are staying in Whistler Village.
 Everything in and around the Village is very walkable, including access to the gondolas up Whistler and Blackcomb Mountains.
 Most attractions that take place outside the village offer easy transportation options, so you probably won't need a car for those either.